Katajisto/axOS/README.md

 - [ ] Maybe internet access?

 ## What do you need to use this.

+First requirement is the https://github.com/maniacbug/StandardCplusplus library.
+I use it for vectors and proper strings.

 This project consists of electrical stuff ordered from Ebay.
 You can put this together fairly cheaply.

 You need an arduino compatible display (My version uses a 4 rows and 20 colums display, with a I2C controller) You also need a legit arduino, or a chinese knock-off.
 I personally use the knock-off as I can get 10 of those for the price for the price of an genuine arduino.
 Everything should work on a genuine one as well.
 Later you'll probably need a ps/2 adapter and an old keyboard.